samjabrahams/anchorhub/GUIDE.md

 Let's link to that [other file's anchor!](other.md#ref)
 ```

-_Note: If you'd like to make references to files that are in a different directory, make sure that you use the `-r` flag when processing your files.
+_Note: If your input references AnchorHub tags in files that are in a different directory, make sure that you use the `-r` flag when processing your files.
 [See below](#parse-all-subdirectories-recursively) for details._

 ## AnchorHub's Command Line Interface